idechq/idec-wiki/docs/team_wiki/operations.md

     Structuring your Markdown file locations and the navigation menu in the same way is highly recommended, since it will help your collaborators / teammates to find the location of the file much more easily.

 !!! note
     The structure here is only for the illustration of increasing page depth.
 In general, we recommend that teams limit their wiki page depth to only 2 levels.
+    You will also notice that for your assigned team repository, your 2nd level pages are grouped under section headers instead.
+That is because we enabled the feature [Navigation Sections](https://squidfunk.github.io/mkdocs-material/setup/setting-up-navigation/#navigation-sections) in `mkdocs.yml`, which is more user-friendly when total number of pages is small.

 ## Add an image